josephmisiti/josephmisiti.github.io/_posts/2014-12-06-delegates-in-iOS.markdown

 {% endhighlight %}

-If you look at the creation of the text field, on line 12 we are selling our ViewController class `SomeClass` to be the delegate of the text field
+Now let's see how delegation works.
+When I am defining the text field, you will see on `line 12` that I am setting my class `SomeClass` to be the delegate of the text field.
+This is me telling SAMTextField to send any protocol message from `UITextFieldDelegate` and `UITextViewDelegate` to the instance of `SomeClass`.

+Finally, I define instance methods of any of the protocol messages I want to receive data from.
+In this case, I define `shouldChangeCharactersInRange`, which is a part of [UITextFieldDelete](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITextFieldDelegate_Protocol/index.html)

+From the documentation:

+    The text field calls this method whenever the user types a new character in the text field or deletes an existing character.